STORY IDEAS FOR SANTA CRUZ COUNTY

 Shakespeare in the Redwoods – The nationally acclaimed Shakespeare Santa Cruz throws stereotypes out the backstage door while remaining steadfast to the Bard’s original words.
 Every season for the past 25 years, an outdoor glen has provided the enchanting backdrop for the summer performances-cleverly interpreted with imaginative wit and an exuberant company of players.
 The audience brings blankets, beach chairs and picnics as part of a long-standing tradition for enjoying the plays under the redwoods.

-Top 10 Free Things To Do – On a budget?
-Go wine tasting, visit eclectic museums, explore unusual gardens, watch a free seal show, explore art studios and galleries, take a historical walking tour, people watch in Downtown Santa Cruz, hike through ancient redwoods, walk along scenic West Cliff Drive, or build sand castles on the beach.
+Free Things To Do – On a budget?
+Visit eclectic museums, explore unusual gardens, watch marine mammals in the Monterey Bay, explore art studios and galleries, take an historical walking tour, people watch in Downtown Santa Cruz, hike through ancient redwoods, walk along scenic West Cliff Drive, or build sand castles on the beach.

-Eccentric Winemakers – They fraternize with varietals of questionable background such as Malvasia, Cinsault and Freisa.
+Eccentric Winemakers and Distillers – They fraternize with varietals of questionable background such as Malvasia, Cinsault and Freisa.
+They’re bringing back aquavit.
 They carry on with 100 percent organic, “sulphiteless” potions such as “Big House Red en Screw Cap”, “Chaucer’s Mead” and “Rusty Ridge.”
-And they integrate herbs with wine, resulting in ginseng blends that may be as good for you as they taste.
-Welcome to winemaking, Santa Cruz style.
+And they integrate herbs and botanicals with wine and spirits, resulting in ginseng blends that may be as good for you as they taste.
+Welcome to wine and spirits, Santa Cruz style.

 Monterey Bay National Marine Sanctuary – Santa Cruz County serves as the gateway to the nation’s largest marine sanctuary and offers endless ways to explore the bay including: whale watching charters, sunset cruises, fishing charters, kayaking, surfing, windsurfing, kiteboarding, tide pool exploring, and Santa Cruz’s newest attraction, the Seymour Marine Discovery Center at Long Marine Lab.

-The Music Never Stops – Between the free beach summer concerts, the acclaimed Cabrillo Music Festival, the Bay Shore Lyric Opera, Santa Cruz Baroque Festival, Santa Cruz Chorale, Santa Cruz Symphony, New Music Works, Kuumbwa Jazz Center, eclectic nightclubs and countless festivals, the possibilities for enjoying live music are endless.
+The Music Never Stops – Between free summer concerts, the acclaimed Cabrillo Music Festival, Santa Cruz Baroque Festival, Santa Cruz Chorale, Santa Cruz Symphony, New Music Works, Kuumbwa Jazz Center, eclectic nightclubs and countless festivals, the possibilities for enjoying live music are endless.

 Wintering Monarch Butterflies – From October through February, thousands of Monarch butterflies migrate to Natural Bridges State Park.
 Visitors can catch sight of these royal creatures clustered in the park’s magical eucalyptus grove.